wuchris-ch/DSPy-Supabase-RAG/README.md

 How do we know if the system is working well?
 We use four metrics:

-- **Answer Relevancy (92.5%)**: Does the answer actually address what was asked?
-This is the most important metric.
+- **Faithfulness (98.3%)**: Is the answer grounded in the retrieved context, or is the AI making things up?
+Critical for medical/legal trust.

-- **Faithfulness (91.7%)**: Is the answer grounded in the retrieved context, or is the AI making things up?
-Critical for trust.
+- **Answer Relevancy (96.0%)**: Does the answer actually address what was asked?

-- **Context Precision (76.9%)**: Are the retrieved chunks actually relevant, or is the system pulling in junk?
+- **Context Precision (93.6%)**: Are the retrieved chunks actually relevant, or is the system pulling in junk?

-- **Context Recall (70.4%)**: Did we find all the relevant information, or did we miss some?
+- **Context Recall (93.3%)**: Did we find all the relevant information, or did we miss some?

 These are measured automatically using another LLM as a judge (RAGAS framework).